-I get a lot of emails from people who want to know if I think they’re drinking too much.
+I get a lot of emails from people who want to know if they’re drinking too much.

-When you’re just focusing on quantities, you’re always able to find someone who’s drinking more than you.
-It’s easy to find books or blogs about heavy drinkers and convince yourself that you aren’t ‘that bad’ – even though you know alcohol is making you miserable.
+When you’re laser-focused on quantities, you can always find someone else who’s drinking more than you.
+It’s easy to find books or blogs about heavy drinkers and convince yourself that you aren’t ‘that bad’.

 How much you drink might vary a lot

-If you’re like most people, your drinking changes day by day.
-Sometimes you might have a lot and feel relatively ok afterwards; other times you might have less, but still wake up with regrets.
+The chances are that your drinking changes day by day.
+Sometimes you might have a lot and feel ok; other times you might have less, but still wake up with regrets.
 How do you decide what an ‘average’ night is?

-When we’re focused on how much is too much, what we’re really saying is that sobriety is only for people who are ‘bad enough’.
-You don’t need to be anywhere near rock bottom in order to decide that you’re going to change or raise your standards.
-(I wrote more about rock bottom here).
+By focusing on how much you drink, the implication is that sobriety is only necessary for people who are ‘bad enough’ or have crossed a certain line.
+That’s not the case.
+You don’t need to be anywhere near rock bottom in order to decide that you’re going to change.